-If you’ve ever been to Times Square, chances are you know about the TKTS Discount Booth under the red glass steps on Broadway and 47th.
+The next time you’re in Times Square (check out our guide on everything fun to do), head to the famous TKTS Discount Booth under the red glass steps on Broadway and 47th.
 That’s where you can get same-day (and next-day matinee) tickets up to 50% off to tons of Broadway and Off-Broadway shows.
 And with the free TKTS Live app, you can check before you head to the booth IRL to scope (in real time) which shows are available and for what price.
 While these tickets may not be quite as cheap as rush or lottery tickets, it’s still a fantastic option that involves minimal scheming ahead of time.

 If you’re under 30, a senior, teacher, or freelancer, join this non-profit

 TDF, the non-profit behind TKTS, also runs a membership program that offers some of the best ticket deals you can get.
 TDF members have special access to deeply discounted tickets to Broadway shows, plus Off-Broadway and Off-Off Broadway, dance performances, and concerts for only $11-$57.
 Even better: you can book your tickets online days—and sometimes weeks—in advance, and the seats (which are chosen for you) are often great.
 TDF memberships are available to students, teachers, freelancers, anyone under 30, seniors, civil servants, non-profit employees, and more.
-A one-year tax-deductible membership to TDF typically costs $40, but there’s currently a new member winter sale that can unlock a $35 membership for your first year!
-Visit the TDF website to learn more and see if you’re eligible.
+A one-year tax-deductible membership to TDF typically costs $40, visit the TDF website to learn more and see if you’re eligible.

 Roll the dice and let Broadway Roulette pick for you